ddnexus/pagy/playground.md

 #### 3. Demo App

-Interactive showcase for all the pagy helpers and CSS styles.
+This is the interactive showcase for all the pagy helpers and CSS styles.

 !!!success Try it now!